A Guide to Visiting Gellert Baths, Budapest’s Stunning Art Nouveau Thermal Baths

 You’ll be given a wristband when you purchase your entry ticket — this is your key to the baths!
 It’ll give you access to the various rooms pools, the outdoor space.
 It also doubles as your locker key — so it goes without saying that you should secure it properly so as to not lose it!
 Lost keys will set you back HUF 3000

-When you leave, simply drop it into the exit gate.
+When you leave, simply drop it at the exit gate.

 THERE ARE LOCKERS FOR YOUR VALUABLES